Millers Point Conservation Area: Initial European settlement

 The first settlers at Sydney Cove in 1788 were hampered from thorough exploration of the Millers Point area by reasons of topography: to reach this western ridged area involved either trekking around the foreshore via Dawes Point, or by scaling the steep and rocky inclines of The Rocks.
 Priority was given to establishing the colony's first structures, and the settlers' interests were initially geared more towards temporary housing and a ready supply of fresh water (via the Tank Stream) than in conquering challenging topography.
 In July 1788 the high ground to the west of Sydney Cove saw the erection of a flagstaff, giving rise to its early name of Flagstaff Hill, later Observatory Hill.

 The earliest buildings in the Millers Point area were intended to serve specific purposes, either for strategic military or agricultural needs.
 The first government windmill was built on the site in February 1797, supplying the origin of the third name of Windmill Hill.
 Subsequent windmills were established in 1812 by Nathaniel Lucas at Dawes Point, and a further three windmills operated by Jack "the Miller" Leighton were situated in Millers Point, near the sites of present-day Bettington and Merriman Streets.
 Throughout this early period Jack the Miller became increasingly associated with the area, ultimately contributing to its name.

 For military purposes, Governor King authorised the construction of Fort Phillip in 1804, a short-lived structure with hexagonal foundations that were eventually re-used in 1858 for the footprint of the extant Observatory.
 Fort Phillip had been designed for both internal and external defence mechanisms as it boasted both landward and seaward views.
-In 1815, a military hospital designed by Lieutenant John Watts was constructed in close proximity to Flagstaff Hill and Fort Phillip.
+In 1815, a military hospital designed by Lieutenant John Watts was constructed near to Flagstaff Hill and Fort Phillip.
 Catering for both military and scientific demands was the Point Maskelyne observatory, built by William Dawes at the end of the point: immediately adjacent to his beloved observatory was the Dawes Battery, initially set up in 1788 and upgraded in 1791 whilst under Dawes' administration.